 REGULAR MEETING – BOARD OF TRUSTEES – INC. VILLAGE OF BELLE TERRE

-MINUTES OF: August 15, 2017 MEETING
+MINUTES OF: October 17, 2017 MEETING

-PRESENT: Mayor Bob Sandak; Deputy Mayor: Sheila Knapp
+PRESENT: Mayor: Bob Sandak, Deputy Mayor: Sheila Knapp

-Others Present: Joanne Raso, Village Clerk-Treasurer
+Absent (prior notice): Joanne Raso, Village Clerk-Treasurer

-MEETING CONVENED: 8 PM
+MEETING CONVENED: 8:06PM

-- MINUTES of July were accepted as read.
+MINUTES of September were accepted as read.

-- TREASURER’S REPORT for July was accepted.
+TREASURER’S REPORT for September was accepted as read.